 People nearing the end of their lives

-Palliative care involves providing good care to people with life limiting conditions, or whose health is in irreversible decline.
-All health and social care professionals have a role to play in palliative care.
+Palliative care and end of life care involves providing good care to people with life limiting conditions, or whose health is in irreversible decline.
+All health and social care professionals have a role to play in palliative and end of life care.

 Having earlier open and honest conversations with people about palliative care can help people to have improved quality of life and ensure that they receive the care that they want at the end of life, and helps staff to coordinate care and support.